 In fact, three of the “Big Chain” Urgent Care Centers in NYC have a negotiated rate of $300+ with many insurers and upwards of $200 with almost all other insurers.
 Had you chosen to go to a different Urgent Care, your out-of-pocket expense would have barely touched $100 in total – you could have paid all of it in person and be done.
 Statcare believes in simplicity.
 Transparency.
 How urgent care ought to be.

 Lesson# 1.
 The only thing that matters when you choose an Urgent Care in today’s world is your deductible.
 If you have a deductible, go to a smaller UCAOA Accredited Urgent Care.

 What can you do to reduce your urgent care cost and fees?

 Secondly, call around the urgent care centers in your area and ask about their pricing.
 Many staff at these facilities may not be able to answer all your questions especially as they will not know what your potential treatment will be.
-All treatment modalities will depend upon your medical condition – so your final bill will depend on what condition you are getting treated and if you are having a procedure done.
+Their pricing will give you some idea, at least.

 Thirdly, visit their website.
 Look for price transparency in costs-fees and service charges.

 At Statcare, we have transparent pricing as listed on our website if you are paying for your care.
 With high deductibles, at Statcare you can pay for your care so you never have to worry about another bill.
 That is simplicity in a broken system.
 Equal access that you can count on.
 After care services, online doctor visits and multiple ways to communicate with our staff including online access to your chart.
 Same coordinated care at a lower cost.
 Statcare is a one stop shop for all your family’s health care needs.
 For 10 years, we have been disrupting the status quo, providing holistic care and keeping our communities happy, healthy and productive.
 Five convenient locations in NYC area.